 In 2013, the Government introduced an extra funding stream, additional to what is normally given, for schools to spend exclusively on improving the provision of PE and sport and we have a legal obligation to publish how we spend this money.
 The following is a summary of how much we are given and what we plan to spend it on.

-At Earl Sterndale School the Primary School Sport Funding amounts to just over £8,000 per annum.
+At Earl Sterndale School the Primary PE and Sport Premium currently amounts to just over £16,000 per annum.
 We use this money in a variety of ways:

 To enable staff to arrange attendance to local sports events and tournaments.